mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 - tinypilot
 - is it keto
 - zestful
-description: TODO
+description: "TODO: Write blurb"
 date: '2022-02-01'
 hero_image: cover.jpg
 ---
 Four years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to experiment with bootstrapping a software business.

 For the first few years, I experimented with several different businesses, but none of them worked out.
-Finally, in 2020, I created a business called TinyPilot, which caught on and continued growing throughout 2021, finishing the year with $XXk in annual revenue.
+Finally, in 2020, I created a business called TinyPilot, which caught on and continued growing throughout 2021, finishing the year with $XXk in revenue.

 In this post, I'll share what I've learned from running TinyPilot about what I've learned about being a bootstrapped founder.